CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

     ???
 Example "See `matrix.txt`"
         --8<-- "tbl/matrix.md"

     ???
+Tip "Sparse Matrix Market output"
+        By default, cohort mode writes a dense tab-separated matrix (`matrix.txt`).
+For large cohorts, you can instead write a sparse [Matrix Market](https://math.nist.gov/MatrixMarket/formats.html) coordinate file:

+        ```bash
+        pheno-ranker -r individuals.json --matrix-format mtx -o matrix.mtx
+        ```

+        The `mtx` format stores one triangle of the symmetric matrix and writes only non-zero values.
+It is always RAM-light and does not use the dense in-memory matrix cache controlled by `--max-matrix-records-in-ram`.

+        The Matrix Market file includes comment lines mapping 1-based matrix indexes back to individual IDs:

+        ```text
+        % id 1 107:week_0_arm_1
+        % id 2 107:week_2_arm_1
+        ```

+        Matrix output and Cytoscape graph output are generated independently.
+This means `--matrix-format mtx` can be combined with `--cytoscape-json`.

+    ???
 Tip "Defining the similarity metric"
         Use the flag `--similarity-metric-cohort`.
 The default value is `hamming`.
 The alternative value is `jaccard`.